makinacorpus/django-templatetag-handlebars/README.rst

 =============

 * `django-handlebars <https://github.com/yavorskiy/django-handlebars>`_, by Sergii Iavorskyi, which focuses on server-side Handlebars rendering.
-* `django-handlebars <https://bitbucket.org/chrisv/django-handlebars>`_, by Chris Vigelius, with templates in separate files.
+* `django-handlebars <https://bitbucket.org/chrisv/django-handlebars>`_, by Chris Vigelius, with templates in separate files, and served in one block.

 =======
 LICENSE